liammcinroy/MetaTemplateNeuralNet/README.md

 ###NeuralNetwork<typename... layers>
 ===============================

 This is the class that encapsulates all of the rest.
 Has all required methods.
 Will add support for more loss functions and optimization methods later.
 If you want to train the network in parallel (or keep different sets of weights for a target network, or different architecture, etc.) then create a new instance of the class.
-Each new instance has its own weights and gradients and is thread safe.
+Each new instance has its own weights and gradients and is thread safe (if you use `*_thread(.)` functions).
 The static class is the master net and retains its own weights.

 | Member/Method | Type | Details |
 |--------|------|----------|